Most marketers (if not all) will tell you that it’s all about data-driven content marketing strategies.

 It’s a must-have in every marketer’s toolkit.

-This article will explain what is content marketing and how to use data from Google Analytics to enhance your strategy.
+This article will explain what is content marketing and how to use available to enhance your Google Analytics marketing strategy.

 What is Content Marketing?